-Are you planning a trip to Thailand in 2019?
+Are you planning a trip to Thailand in 2019 or 2020?
 Do you not have a huge amount of money to spend on airfares, hotels and transportation?
 If so, you are probably looking for the cheapest flights to Bangkok.

 After all, if you can grab one, you could end up saving hundreds of dollars on your total costs.

 With there always being the cheapest flights to Bangkok on some airline, no matter what time of the year you travel here, you just need to make sure you do or look for these things before you book your flights.

 If you do, with the money you save on flights, you could end up having an even cooler holidays in the Land of Smiles.

 Plan ahead — While it is possible to get the cheapest flights to Bangkok a week or two before you leave, it is more likely to occur if you book well in advance.

 Before I book any flights either leaving Thailand or returning, I always spend a week or so checking out available prices before I book something, and I usually book 4-6 months in advance.

 By doing that, I have been able to get flights round-trip for as low as $350.
 A huge savings on the more normal $800 to $1,200, depending on where in the world you are coming from.

 Don’t just always look for flights to Bangkok — Flying from the U.S., the UK, Europe or elsewhere to Thailand usually means flying into Bangkok’s Suvarnabhumi Airport.

 You should look at flights to other destinations within Thailand, however, as well, as they can sometimes be cheaper.